Radiation-mediated shocks in gamma-ray bursts: spectral evolution: Hydrodynamical implementation

 the comoving pressure as

 and the Lorentz factor as

-where $R_s =\eta R_0/\Gamma_0$ is the saturation radius for a fireball with terminal Lorentz factor $\eta$.
-These equations are obtained by assuming $\eta \gg 1$, a relativistic equation of state, and an adiabatic expansion of the fireball.
-Equations~(\ref{eq:init_rho}--\ref{eq:init_gamma}) can be solved to give
+where $R_s \equiv \eta R_0/\Gamma_0$ is the saturation radius for a fireball with terminal Lorentz factor $\eta$.\footnote{Note that with this definition of $R_s$, the fireball still has slightly more internal than kinetic energy at $R_s$, with equipartition occurring at $R = \sqrt{2}R_s$.} These equations were obtained by assuming $\eta \gg 1$, a relativistic equation of state, and an adiabatic expansion of the fireball.
+Equations~(\ref{eq:init_rho}--\ref{eq:init_gamma}) result in a cubic equation for $(\Gamma/\eta)^{1/3}$, which close to the saturation radius has the real valued solution

 where $C_1 \equiv R_s/R$ and